truecharts/public/charts/stable/valheim/docs/Upload existing world guide.md

+---
+title: Upload existing world notes
+---
-Using Codeserver to upload existing Valheim world files without having to start / stop the app or mount PVC storage.
+Quick guide using on using Codeserver to upload your existing Valheim world files without having to start / stop the app or mount the apps PVC storage.

 1. Setup Codeserver either during installation or after installation, by editing the app.
   a.
 Go to the Add-on section